-Forced marriage is when you face physical pressure to marry (such as threats, physical violence or sexual violence) or emotional and psychological pressure (e.g. if you're made to feel like you're bringing shame on your family).
+Forced marriage is when you face pressure to marry.
+This can be physical pressure such as threats, physical or sexual violence.
+It can also be emotional and psychological pressure.
+For example made to feel like you're bringing shame on your family.

 You have the right to choose: